 You know the old advice about never going grocery shopping hungry?
 As usual, I ignored it and these Chocolate Chex wound up in the basket.
 Turns out they’re a bit too sweet for breakfast, so I put them to use in a dessert – Chex Cereal Bars aka “Sunshine Morning Bars” from Baked Elements.

-This book is fun because the recipes are based on the authors’ ten favorite ingredients, which in this case is Peanut butter.
-I’m still working my way through the chapters, but I’m off to a good start with the bars.
-They’re a twist on Scotcheroos, but with a little more doing on, and I’m looking forward to making them again.
+This book is fun because the recipes are based on the authors’ ten favorite ingredients, one of which is peanut butter.
+That’s one of my top ingredients too!
+I’m loving this book but still working my way through the chapters and the bars were a good start.
+They’re a twist on Scotcheroos, but a little different because instead of Rice Krispies (or Special K) you use Chex.

 Chex Cereal Bars